2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ![LNP201](assets/en/21.webp)

-Again, this transaction is not published on the blockchain, but can be at any time in case the channel is closed.
+Again, this transaction is not published on the blockchain, but it can be at any time if the channel is closed.

 In summary, when funds are transferred within a Lightning channel: